-3.7.
+3.8.
 TREATMENT ASSIGNMENT & BLINDING

-3.7.1.
+3.8.1.
 Treatment Assignment

-The study will be conducted at multiple investigative sites and will involve variable numbers of subjects at each site.
-Enrollment will be on a competitive basis, but each site will be capped at 30 randomized subjects.
-Activation of investigational sites in each country will be centrally controlled by an Interactive Web Response System (IWRS).
+The study will be conducted at multiple investigative sites and will likely involve a variable numbers of subjects at each site.
+Enrollment will be on a competitive basis but each site will be capped at 30 randomized subjects.
+However, after a site has recruited 30 randomized subjects, if a potential subject at that site is in the run-in phase and wishes to continue with the study, the subject will be allowed to continue and, if eligible, to be randomized.